 Meanwhile, the band Klaatu, notorious for not touring, needed to fulfill a contractual obligation to go on the road, and thus had to augment their trio for the live environment.
 McCracken and Gingrich were drafted in for the job, with Terry Watkinson joining soon thereafter (Terry is seen below singing lead on his own song called "Weep No More"; a Mike Gingrich tune called "Anastasia" was performed as well).
 The sextet played a couple dozen dates from November 1981 through summer 1982, mostly opening for Prism (and reportedly stealing the show at nearly every gig; Prism subsequently split immediately after the tour).
 McCracken left the project in mid-1982 (being replaced by Marty Morin) to join the band Wrabit.
 Around this time Watkinson also played with B.B.
 Gabor and Frank Soda.

 By late 1982 Terry Watkinson and Gary McCracken joined forces with Wrabit keyboardist Gerald O'Brien (who also played with original Max Webster drummer Paul Kersey in "The Hunt" and with Gingrich in "Nightwinds") in a short-lived electronic project called "ExpressO".
 They recorded a few tracks at Phase One in Toronto, but they remain unreleased.
-They played a few live dates as well, including one at The Arrow on Yonge St. in Toronto.
+They played a few live dates as well, including Derringers and The Arrow in Toronto.
 Watkinson and McCracken also played on the title track of the Strange Brew film soundtrack that came out the following year.

 And of course, in 1982 Kim Mitchell released his self-titled EP, setting the course for a very successful solo career.
 Several of his albums went platinum (one three times platinum) in Canada, leading to three Juno awards (with 17 nominations in all).
 His partnership with Max Webster lyricist Pye Dubois remained intact for most of this fruitful period.
 He continued to headline the arenas in Canada as a solo artist, and has maintained his status as one of the country's top concert acts.
 He also remains popular in Sweden, where he headlined the Sweden Rock Festival in 2005.
 From 2004 to 2015 Kim was a DJ at Toronto rock radio station Q107, where he regularly had candid conversation with some of the biggest names in the business.